Admissions process

 1. Application file

-2. Application reviews
+2. Application review & interview

 €2,000 for students from the European Union,